 Contract Provisions for a Dispute

 We use contracts regularly, and some parties spend little, if any, time understanding the legal consequences they face if they fail to abide by the terms of a contract.
 A contract’s default provisions regulate the outcome of a breach that invariably includes aggrieved parties damages, attorney fees, and costs.
 A default provision in a contract can even dictate the jurisdiction or the process by which a dispute can be adjudicated.
-Will a disputed matter get heard in court, or at arbitration?
+Will a disputed matter be heard in court or at arbitration?

 Arbitration